hyperledger/iroha-2-docs/src/guide/configure/genesis.md

 ## Generation

-You can add various instructions to the genesis block, such as registering new accounts or assets, minting assets.
-You can also register permission tokens and roles as well as grant them to the registered accounts.
+You can add various instructions to the genesis block, such as registering new accounts or assets, as well as minting assets.
+You can also register permission tokens and roles, as well as grant them to the registered accounts.

 ### Generate default genesis block